TheCaduceus/Multi-Cloud-Transfer-Tool/README.md

 <h2><b>📂GoFile Integration</b></h2>
 <h4><b>GoFile is a free file sharing & unlimited storage platform, MCT Tool provides special integration through which users can upload files/folders to GoFile from any cloud service with recursive upload support.</b></h4>
 <h4><b>MCT Tool supports both, anonymous upload or upload using specific account in specific folder using user's API Token provided by GoFile.
 Additionally, MCT Tool saves API Tokens (in json format) provided by user in encrypted format to make work easier next time.</b></h4>
+<h4><b>By default, GoFile creates a random new folder (with random name) to receive the given file if no parent folder id is mentioned which creates mess if large amount of files are uploaded at once, MCT Tool automatically pass root folder id as parent folder id to keep user's account clean.</b></h4>
 <img src="https://cdn.thecaduceus.eu.org/MCT/img/19.png" alt="19">

 <b>Methods:</b><br>
 `Manage Tokens` - Save/Remove your GoFile tokens.<br>
 `Upload Files` - Upload files or folder.<br>
 `Server Details` - Show GoFile's server information.<br>
-`Account Details` - Request GoFile for user's account details & make it human readable, also generates login URL.<br>
+`Account Details` - Request GoFile for user's account details & make it human readable, also generates login URL.<br><br>
 <b>Fields:</b><br>
 `SOURCE` - File or Folder path to upload.<br>
 `DESTINATION` - Parent Folder ID in which data needs to be uploaded, provided by GoFile.
-If not provided, files or folder will be automatically uploaded to root folder.<br>
+If not provided, files or folder will be automatically uploaded to root folder.<br><br>
 <b>Options:</b><br>
 `RECURSIVE` - Upload folder data recursively.<br>
 `RAW` - Show API Response as raw.